wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-import-export-service.md

 ## View BitLocker Keys for an Export Job ##

 For export jobs, you can view and copy the BitLocker keys generated by the service for your drive, so that you can decrypt your exported data once you receive the drives from the Azure data center.
-Navigate to your storage account in the Management Portal, and click the **Import/Export** tab.
+Navigate to your storage account in the [Management Portal](https://manage.windowsazure.cn), and click the **Import/Export** tab.
 Select your export job from the list, and click the **View Keys** button.
 The BitLocker keys appear as shown:

-![View BitLocker keys for export job][export-job-bitlocker-keys]

 ## Frequently Asked Questions ##